earthly/website/blog/_posts/2023-10-27-what-makes-earthly-fast.md

 Another feature is **remote caching**.
 This feature allows you to store Earthly cache in a container registry, such as DockerHub, AWS ECR, GCP AR, or GitHub Container Registry.
 While this gives you cheap caching, it does have the drawback that it requires uploading and downloading of the contents.
 It is slightly smarter than a traditional CI cache directory, however, in that it only uploads layers that are different, and it only downloads layers that will actually be used.
 For the fastest experience, Earthly Satellites outperforms remote caching by a wide margin.

-## How fast is fast?
+## How Fast Is Fast?

 We generally say that Earthly can get **up to** 2-20X faster compared to not using Earthly.
 These are the typical ranges that we hear from our customers.
 The reason this range is so wide is because it is highly dependent on the setup.
 It is difficult to come up with a single real-world benchmark that is fair toward the very high diversity of tools and languages that Earthly is being used with.
 In some cases, we even go way beyond 20X, if you compare an emulated cross-platform build vs a native build.
 We don't typically factor in emulation slowness as we don't think it is a fair comparison.

 While possible, it is rare that we hear Earthly not speeding up builds at least by 2X.
 In situations where Earthly is not a great fit - as highlighted above - the builds could also be slower.
 In our experience, these tend to be niche use-cases.

 The other thing to note is that the comparison is for entire CI runs, not just for a small portion of a run.
-While other tools might report X times faster Docker builds, or X times faster JS script builds, and so on it is important to understand that that speedup is for a smaller portion of the entire CI build, and thus it might not be quite so impactful when looking at the entire pipeline.
+While other tools might report X times faster Docker builds, or X times faster JS script builds, and so on it is important to understand that speedup is for a smaller portion of the entire CI build, and thus it might not be quite so impactful when looking at the entire pipeline.
 In our material, we always compare the entire CI/CD pipeline speedup.

-## The ROI of fast
+## The ROI of Fast

 Fast is great, but is it useful?